 - If additional costs are expected beyond the forecast period, these should also be made clear.

 - Information to explain the costing should be provided.
-This includes assumptions used in the costing.
-Only uncontested assumptions should be used, ie, contested or subjective assumptions should not be used.
+All assumptions should be explained and justified.
+Only substantiated assumptions should be used, i.e., unsubstantiated or subjective assumptions should not be used.

-- Analysis or commentary on the policy, eg, on the merits of the proposal or value judgements, should not be included.
+- Value judgements and policy advice on the merits of the proposal should not be included.

 The methodology for costing is as follows: